domiballoch/strategy-example/README.md

 Simple demo using a discounter for a shopping basket.
 <br/>Solid principles include single responsibility, open-closed,
 interface segregation and dependency inversion.
+<br/>Solid principles covered in solid.txt in resources folder.

 <h3>Learning Outcomes</h3>
 1. Standard design using concrete classes: